We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - excessive hair growth

-Certain medicines, such as blood thinners, thyroid medications, and hormonal drugs, can cause vaginal bleeding between your periods.
+Certain medications can cause vaginal bleeding between periods.
+These include:

-Your doctor may be able to take you off these drugs or recommend alternatives.
+A doctor may take you off these drugs or recommend alternatives if you experience abnormal vaginal bleeding.

-Sometimes, an underactive thyroid can cause you to spot after your period ends.
-Other signs of an underactive thyroid (hypothyroidism) include:
+Having an underactive thyroid (hypothyroidism) can cause spotting after your period ends.

 - weight gain